31 Maoists, two Indian soldiers killed in gunfight

 New Delhi then deployed tens of thousands of troops in a stretch of territory known as the "Red Corridor".

-The conflict has also seen a number of deadly attacks on government forces.
+The conflict has also seen scores of deadly attacks on government forces.
 A roadside bomb killed at least nine Indian troops last month.